Today

 1 Year

-The company's fundamentals are relatively weak.
+The company's fundamentals are relatively healthy.
 Its valuation is considered undervalued,and institutional recognition is very high.
 Over the past 30 days, multiple analysts have rated the company as a Buy.
-Despite a weak stock market performance, the company shows strong fundamentals and technicals.
+The company is performing well in the stock market, with strong fundamentals and technicals supporting the current trend.
 The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 Alphabet Inc., which is headquartered in Mountain View, California, acts as a renowned American international technology conglomerate and holding firm, overseeing its subsidiary networks.
 Alphabet ranks as the third-largest tech firm globally by revenue (after Amazon and Apple), the largest by profit, and one of the world’s most valuable enterprises.
 Formed via a Google restructuring on October 2, 2015, it serves as the parent entity for Google and several former Google subsidiaries.
 Traded on Nasdaq’s large-cap segment under ticker symbols GOOGL and GOOG, both stock classes are components of major indices like the S&P 500 and NASDAQ-100.
 The company is counted among the Big Five U.S. tech giants, alongside Amazon, Apple, Meta, and Microsoft.